OpenData-tu/documentation/03-Architecture.md

 1. Collect and ingest data from various heterogeneous sources
 1. Process and transform the data
-1. Provide persistend storage for the data
+1. Provide persistent storage for the data
 1. Offer a uniform interface to retrieve all data contributed

-## Design Decision
+## Design Decisions

 This section will discuss the decision concerning the architectural design on a higher level. decision for specific technologies and components will be presented in the following chapters.
 To tackle all of the mentioned requirements, we decided upon the following architecture [image of architecture].
 The final architecture is formed from five building blocks: